Leroy-bit/connect-four-online/docs/server/explorer.md

 > async def open(request: [base.application.Request](#request))

-Handles the WebSocket connection from request and adds it to the connections, checks if the game exists and if the player is in the game
+Handles the WebSocket connection from request and adds it to the connections, checks if the game exists and if the user is in the game

 **Parameters:**
 - `request`_: [base.application.Request](#request)_ - request from the client